 Science of the mind

-My first memory, as a human being, is from when I was 18 months old.
-Few people believe me, but my mother confirms my recollection.
+My first memory is from when I was 18 months old.
+Few people believe me, but my mother confirms the recollection.
 I was toddling down a hallway in a boarding house in Wildwood New Jersey holding her hand.
-The consciousness faded in and out.
-I don’t know what happened just before and don’t really remember much else until going to kindergarten, just before I was five years old.
+Consciousness faded in and out.
+I don’t know what happened just before and don’t remember much else until going to kindergarten at the age of four.

 That place where the machinery operates is a holy place.
 Millions of holy places fade in and fade out every day.

 An artist, entrepreneur and writer walking the Buddhist path, his art focuses on the Dharma Wheel.
 The four wheels shown above are among over 600 DharmaMechanic has created over the course of his career.
 Each has a unique story.
 If you’d like to read the story of these wheels or purchase a framed 20" x 20" ready-to-hang print, visit SilkDharma.com.